 Some women choose to pump and store their breast milk.
 You may decide to do this when you return to work after maternity leave.
-It allows you to continue to feed your baby breast milk through a bottle.
+Or you may want to pump so that your partner can feed the baby breast milk.
+Whatever the reason, pumping allows you to continue to feed your baby breast milk through a bottle.
 You can buy or rent an electric or hand-operated breast pump to use.
 Some hospitals and insurance plans provide one for free.

 This article answers common questions about pumping and storing breast milk.